moneyhun/eventful/README.md

 <!-- badges: end -->

 The goal of `eventful` is to streamline the process of running single-firm rolling-window event studies.
-It provides a single function `rolling_event_study` (for now).
-This function takes as input a formula, a dataframe, and several additional options (width of rolling window, dates to exclude in estimation, dates for which to generate dummy variables, and more), and returns a nested dataframe structure.
+The package is built around the key function `rolling_event_study`.
+This function takes as input a formula, a dataframe, and several additional options (width of rolling window, dates to exclude in estimation, dates for which to generate dummy variables, and more).
+It returns a nested dataframe structure with the key results and preserve input options, so that downstream function can be called directly on this result without re-supplying these options.

 ## Installation